Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 ADVANCED CHART SETTINGS

-Charts on Quotex have advanced settings for online traders, and I will walk you through all you need to know about these settings.
+Charts on Quotex have advanced settings for online traders.
+Let’s explore what you need to know about these.

 Configuring Financial Markets